Tenzro Testnet is live. Get testnet TNZO

 4.5 Fee Structure

-Tenzro implements a two-tier fee model to align incentives across all participants:
+Tenzro implements a three-tier fee model to align incentives across all participants — node operators, the protocol, and the broader ecosystem:

 Tier 1: Ledger Gas Fees